Codecademy/docs/content/kotlin/concepts/strings/terms/dropLast/dropLast.md

   - 'paths/computer-science'
 ---

-The Kotlin method, **`.dropLast()`** removes the last character of a string or the last `n` number, a positive integer, of characters from a string.
+The Kotlin method, **`.dropLast()`** removes one or `n` number of characters from the end of the string.
+Here, `n` is a positive integer given as a parameter to the method.
 This method does not modify the original list, it creates and returns a new list.

 ## Syntax